chengtong1984/VFR/README.md

 2. Create two documents.
 One is for storing the saturation.xml.The other is for storing the report.html file
 3. Create the tables using the createTable.sql
 4. Finish the config.ini.Fill all the blank places.
-5. Put three files under the same document.VioohForecastReport.py,config.ini,template.html
+5. Put three files(VioohForecastReport.py,config.ini,template.html) under the same document.
 6. Run the VioohForecastReport.py file using this command:  python ./VioohForcastReport.py